ekalbers/reading-notes/301/class05.md

   - map creates a new array by applying a given function to every value within the array being mapped.

 ### Things I want to know more about:
   - I would like to understand more about higher-order functions.
-I think I understand but the last question made me question it a little bit becuase I wasn't sure how to explaine it 'with regards to higher-order functions'
+I think I understand but the last question made me question it a little bit because I wasn't sure how to explain it 'with regards to higher-order functions'.